 If you’re looking to lose weight, kava may be a helpful substance to tip the scales in the right direction.

-The kava beverage itself is essentially calorie-free, as long as you’re not mixing it with anything.
-By choosing kava, you’re not drinking calories.
+The kava beverage itself is essentially calorie-free, as long as you’re not mixing it with anything but water.
+By choosing kava, you’re not drinking calories or carbs.
 And if you’re substituting kava for alcohol, you could be easily saving several hundred calories per day.

 And if you get into the rhythm and start fasting to improve your kava experience, you’ll naturally curb your food consumption due to fasting.